spine-tools/ines-spec-brightway/README.md

 Features
 * Accesses the Ecoinvent database
-  * Emission data on power plant construction, electricity and heat production, transmission link construction, battery production and more
+  * Retrieves emission data on power plant construction, electricity and heat production, transmission link construction, battery production and more
 * Choice of impact assessment method and Ecoinvent database version
 * Updates emission data to energy system model input